OpenMined/PSI/README.md

 These are the common requirements across all target languages of this project.

-- A compiler such as clang, or gcc
+- A compiler such as clang or gcc
 - [Bazel](https://bazel.build)

 ## Installation